A website produced by the Royal Society of Chemistry to describe the range of occupations available in the world of chemistry.

 LMI for All is an online data portal which connects and standardises existing sources of high quality, reliable labour market information (LMI) with the aim of informing careers decisions.
 This data is made freely available via an Application Programming Interface (API) for use in websites and applications.
 Schools/Colleges can download and use the 'careerometer' widget, which can be easily plugged in to your own website.

-Providing information and advice to young people from age 13 to support decisions on learning, training and work.
-The website contains job profiles, a 'skills health check', course finder, access to independent careers advisers via a phone service, and support to manage the process of finding a job.
+The National Careers Service provides information and advice to adults and young people to support decisions on learning, training and work.
+The website contains job profiles, a ‘skills health check’, a course finder tool and access to independent careers advisers via a phone service and web chat, to support young people and adults to make informed choices about their career.
+The Government is committed to continued support of the National Careers Service and has committed to ensuring comprehensive careers information is hosted on its website.

 National Careers Week (NCW) is a celebration of careers guidance and free resources in education across the UK.
 The aim is to provide a focus for careers guidance activity at important stages in the academic calendar to help support young people.
 The site provides free resources, information on current career opportunities and advice on activities.